Lets-Learn-React-Together/react-pre-reqs/README.md

 ## Hot reloading and the virtual DOM
 Earlier we talked about the virtual DOM, and how it makes our lives easier.
 You can see this in action by editing `src/App.js`, making a change, and watching the browser update its contents without having to refresh.
+You can see this change taking place in real time if you open up the developer tools of your browser and flip to the Elements tab.